 Cigna Bariatric Surgery Requirements

 Bariatric surgery is excluded under many of their benefit plans and is governed by both state and federal mandates.
 Refer to your benefit plan document to determine availability and the terms and conditions of your coverage.
 Unless it is excluded from your benefit plan, bariatric surgery is covered when medically necessary.
-Cigna covers bariatric surgery for the treatment of morbid obesity.
+Cigna covers bariatric medicine for the treatment of morbid obesity.

 - a Body Mass Index (BMI) of over 40,